wayfair-incubator/extra-model/docs/contributing/documentation.md

 ## Publish

+> **NOTE**: This requires [Docker](https://www.docker.com/) to be installed on your machine and you to be authenticated against GitHub (for example via [SSH key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh)).

 1. Pull down the `gh-pages` branch.
 This only needs to be done once

         git checkout --track origin/gh-pages

+2. Switch back to the `main` branch

+        git checkout main

-1. Run the `publish_documentation` script
+3. Run the `publish_documentation` script

         ./publish_documentation.sh

-1. Visit the hosted documentation
+4. Visit the hosted documentation
     **[https://wayfair-incubator.github.io/extra-model/site/](https://wayfair-incubator.github.io/extra-model/site/)**